 Blues Festival

-The final leg of our trip involved meeting our friends Laf and Laura from Florida at the North Atlantic Blues Festival.
+The final leg of our trip was meeting friends Laf and Laura from Florida at the North Atlantic Blues Festival.
 We used a charming farmhouse in Waldoboro as our base camp for the festival.
 Our host greeted us with homemade salsa and introduced us to the resident sheep and horses.
-We also enjoyed watching various birds on the farm, including the Blue-headed Vireo, Tufted Titmouse, American Goldfinch, Ovenbird, and Pine Warbler.
+We enjoyed watching various birds on the farm, including the Blue-headed Vireo, Tufted Titmouse, American Goldfinch, Ovenbird, and Pine Warbler.

 Trip Birds: 72 Year Birds: 15 Life Birds: 1 US Life Birds: 3